Turkey–United Arab Emirates relations

-Turkey and the United Arab Emirates share extensive cultural, military and economic ties, but relations have substantially deteriorated in recent years.
+Turkey and the United Arab Emirates share extensive cultural, military, and economic ties, but their relations substantially deteriorated during the Arab Spring.
+However, relations between the two countries have significantly improved in recent years.

 Economic relations

 Turkey is one of the UAE's largest trading partners, with US$9 billion in annual bilateral trade volume - triggering a rise of 800 percent in the last seven years; the year of 2008 saw foreign trade figures reveal Turkey as one of the UAE's top 10 biggest suppliers while over the past five years (2004-2008), UAE's exports to Turkey have increased six-fold.
 In an attempt to enhance tourism bonds, the UAE launched new Etihad Airways flights to Istanbul in 2009, serving the city four times a week.

 Emirati businessmen have been encouraged by multiple real estate agencies to invest in Turkey, as part of Turkey's ongoing privatization efforts.
 In 2010, both sides pledged on improving commercial relations through common projects and convene officials in the future to determine possible areas of cooperation.

 There is considerable Turkish presence in the UAE including Turkish construction companies which have put their signature on many developments in the region.
 In addition, there is a small community of Turks in the United Arab Emirates.
 According to the Turkish embassy, the number of Turkish companies established in the UAE is over 400, with 75 of those operating in and around Abu Dhabi.

-On 24 November 2021, Turkey and the United Arab Emirates signed accords on energy and technology investments after talks between President Tayyip Erdogan and Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan in Ankara.
+On 24 November 2021, Turkey and the United Arab Emirates signed accords on energy and technology investments after talks between President Recep Tayyip Erdoğan and Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan in Ankara.